SimVascular/svMultiPhysics/README.md

 <h1 id="building"> Building the svMultiPhysics Program from Source </h1>

 The svMultiPhysics source code can be downloaded from this GitHub repository by anyone who wants to inspect, modify, and enhance the code.
 The svMultiPhysics program is built using the [CMake](https://cmake.org) build system.
-It can be built for Unix-like systems and MacOS.
-Buliding on Windows is currently not supported.

-The code

-The svMultiPhysics program can be compiled and linked from the GitHub source using a CMake build process.
-The build process creates a binary executable file named <b>svmultiphysics</b>.

 ## Supported Platforms